Luckyblock233/MomoTalkFullVersion/README.md

 The title comes from mobile game: Blue Archive, and thanks to support of my waifu Yukka.

-Main reference: code of Kawaii Liqing.
+Main reference: code of Kawaii Liqing, adding database with SQLite and repair several of bugs.